Academic Disability Accommodations at College: What They Are and Why They Change

 Lists of accommodations you'll find online are usually compiled by people who haven't worked at a college.
 Sometimes, they make incorrect assumptions about what's available, or they assume that because someone they know received a certain accommodation, it's widely available.

-Friends' students have received certain accommodations.
+Friends' students may have received certain accommodations.
 But that doesn't mean your student will.

 I understand it's confusing and it may be causing you anxiety.
 Knowledge is power.
 I'm here to help.